-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based Rental Assistance (TBRA) Strong rental market conditions in Huntington Beach are having adverse repercussions on the ability of low and moderate income households to find affordable rentals in the City.
-Rising rents and low vacancies are impacting the availability for and moderate income households able to be assisted with limited resources.
-TBRA for Non- Homeless Special Needs Strong rental market conditions in Huntington Beach are having adverse repercussions on the ability of low and moderate income households to find affordable rentals in the City.
-Rising rents and low vacancies are impacting the availability for and moderate income households able to be assisted with limited resources.
-New Unit Production The production of new housing units is influenced by several market conditions, including the cost of land, the cost of construction, and prevailing interest rates.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based Strong rental market conditions in Huntington Beach are having adverse Rental Assistance repercussions on the ability of low- and moderate-income households to find (TBRA) affordable rentals in the City.
+Rising rents and low vacancies are impacting the availability for low and moderate-income households able to be assisted with limited resources to afford rents.
+Seniors living in mobile home parks have also seen an exuberant increase in both mobile home and space rents in recent years.
+There is a need to assist seniors on fixed incomes with the cost of living in mobile home parks.
+TBRA for Non- Strong rental market conditions in Huntington Beach are having adverse Homeless Special repercussions on the ability of low- and moderate-income househol Needs affordable rentals in the City.
+Rising rents and low vacancies are impacting the availability for low and moderate-income households able to be assisted with limited resources to afford rents.
+Seniors living in mobile home parks have also seen an exuberant increase in both mobile home and space rents in recent years.
+There is a need to assist seniors on fixed incomes with the cost of living in mobile home parks.
+New Unit The production of new housing units is influenced by several market conditions, Production including the cost of land, the cost of construction, and prevailing interest rates.
 While rates are currently at historic lows, the cost of land and labor act as major barriers to developing any type of new construction in the City with the limited amount of funds available.
 Rehabilitation Rehabilitation activities can be influenced by the cost of materials and labor.
-Home rehabilitation can provide an opportunity for households to maintain safe, decent, affordable housing without the cost of acquisition or production.
-This may help the City to maintain the availability of units that are affordable to a variety of households.
-Acquisition, including preservation While the cost of housing continues to rise within the City, the cost of acquisition is out of reach in many instances.
-Typically, the City's rehabilitation resources support combined acquisition and rehabilitation projects in partnership with non-profits that leverage City dollars with other funding sources.
+1.000 Home rehabilitation can provide an opportunity for households to maintain safe, decent, affordable housing without the cost of acquisition or production.
+This 1.1 may help the City to maintain the availability of units that are affordable to a variety of households.
+Acquisition, While the cost of housing continues to rise within the City, the cost of acquisition including is out of reach in many instances.
+Typically, the City's rehabilitation resources preservation support combined acquisition and rehabilitation projects in partnership with non- profits that leverage City dollars with other funding sources.
 The cost of land, labor and materials affects the total development costs and the number of units that the City can support in any given year.
 Another critical issue that influences the use of funds to acquire properties for the creation or preservation of affordable units is the lack of a permanent source of financing.
 The elimination of the Huntington Beach Redevelopment Agency, coupled with continued reductions in the HOME entitlement, makes addressing priority housing needs more challenging.